SamirPaul1/assets/leetcode/problems/1159.Market Analysis II/README.md

 | 3         | yes                |
 | 4         | no                 |
 +-----------+--------------------+
-<strong>解释：</strong>
+<strong>Explanation:</strong>
-id 为 1 的用户的查询结果是 no，因为他什么也没有卖出
+The answer for the user with id 1 is no because they sold nothing.
-id为 2 和 3 的用户的查询结果是 yes，因为他们卖出的第二件商品的品牌是他们最喜爱的品牌
+The answer for the users with id 2 and 3 is yes because the brands of their second sold items are their favorite brands.
-id为 4 的用户的查询结果是 no，因为他卖出的第二件商品的品牌不是他最喜爱的品牌
+The answer for the user with id 4 is no because the brand of their second sold item is not their favorite brand.
 </pre>

-## 解法
+## Solutions

-### 方法一
+### Solution 1

 <!-- tabs:start -->